 Though fortunate to have support from loyal volunteers since its inception, the Artist Series began a more formalized organization for volunteers in 2006.
 Artist Series Concerts FRIENDS, which currently has a paid membership of over 150, provides amazing support to our activities – including an expanded community and school outreach program.

-The 2011-12 Season marks another milestone with the name change to ARTIST SERIES CONCERTS OF SARASOTA and a new logo.
-This simple addition of “Concerts” to the long-held name adds clarity to the identity of the organization and will assist in developing a wider audience.
+The 2011-12 Season marked a milestone with the name change to ARTIST SERIES CONCERTS OF SARASOTA and a new logo.
+This simple addition of “Concerts” to the long-held name added clarity to the identity of the organization and assisted in developing a wider audience.
 The logo which includes the easily recognizable treble clef is a strong link to our musical mission.

 Over the past several years the Artist Series Board of Trustees worked diligently to update its bylaws, policies and financial reporting to assure that we were positioned as a leader among non-profits.
 At the same time we began a structured and ongoing strategic planning program to assure that the Artist Series is sustainable and can continue to grow in an orderly and healthy way.
 The Artist Series continues to reach out to granting organizations in order to provide broader-based organizational support that will compliment income from private donations and ticket sales.
 The enthusiasm of our volunteers, the loyalty of our audience and donors and the hundreds of new patrons we attract each year collectively reinforce our belief that the Artist Series of Sarasota is indeed a growing and viable cultural organization.

-The Artist Series Concerts has operated ‘in the black’ with more than fifty percent of its budget being provided by income earned through ticket sales.
-Like other non-profit organizations, the Artist Series Concerts of Sarasota relies on corporate and organization underwriting, competitive grants and private donations to balance its budget.
-The enthusiasm of our volunteers, the loyalty of our audience and donors and the hundreds of new patrons we attract each year collectively reinforce our belief that the Artist Series Concerts of Sarasota is, indeed, a growing and viable cultural organization and an exemplary cultural asset to the entire community it serves.
+Artist Series Concerts of Sarasota has operated ‘in the black’ with more than fifty percent of its budget being provided by income earned through ticket sales.
+Like other non-profit organizations, Artist Series Concerts of Sarasota relies on corporate and organization underwriting, competitive grants and private donations to balance its budget.